 What Reddit Says:

-"For filter coffee under $100, the Timemore C3 is hard to beat.
+"For filter coffee at this price point, the Timemore C2S is hard to beat.
 Just don't expect it to do espresso." — r/pourover

 Best For: Budget-conscious beginners, travelers, or anyone who wants to try manual grinding before investing more.

-This is the big question, and the answer depends entirely on your priorities:
+This is the big question.
+Short answer: it depends on your priorities.

 | Factor | Electric | Manual |